-There are treatments, including nonaddictive medications that can help people counteract the symptoms of prescription drug addiction and regain control.
+There are treatments, including nonaddictive medications that can help people stop the symptoms of prescription drug addiction and regain control.

-Buprenorphine is a drug used to treat opiate withdrawal, and is often combined with the drug naloxone (a combination called Suboxone) in order to prevent relapse.
+Buprenorphine is a drug used to treat opiate withdrawal, and it is often combined with the drug naloxone (a combination that can be called Suboxone, Bunavail, or Zubsolv) to prevent relapse.

-A form of buprenorphine has become available that can be implanted under the skin (called Probuphine) and is used for maintenance treatment of opiate dependence in people who have been taking a stable dose of oral buprenorphine and are no longer in the midst of detoxification.
-It provides a constant dose of buprenorphine for six months.
+A form of buprenorphine (called Probuphine) can be implanted under the skin.
+It treats opiate dependence in people who have been taking a stable dose of oral buprenorphine and are no longer ridding their bodies of the drug they're being treated for.
+It provides a constant dose of buprenorphine for 6 months.

 Experts believe that combining addiction treatment medications with cognitive behavioral therapy is the best way to ensure success for most patients.

 Are There any Warnings for Using Opioids, CNS Depressants, and Stimulants?